isomerpages/mccy-harmonycircle/_sginharmony/Experience.md

 ##### Interfaith Dialogue - Faithful Melodies
-***By Queenstown's Harmony Circle & Citizens' Consultative Committee***
+***By Queenstown's Harmony Circle &amp; Citizens' Consultative Committee***

-Six panellists from different religious backgrounds – Buddhist, Muslim, Christian, Taoist, Hindu, and a lesser-known Baha-i – will come together to discuss how communities can live harmoniously through sound and music, and not noise.
+Six panellists from different religious backgrounds&nbsp;–&nbsp;Buddhist, Muslim, Christian, Taoist, Hindu, and a lesser-known Baha-i&nbsp;–&nbsp;will come together to discuss how communities can live harmoniously through sound and music, and not noise.
 The dialogue will explore common grounds, identify shared values, and address misunderstandings or misconceptions that may exist between different faiths and traditions.

 [Register here!](https://go.gov.sg/interfaithdialogue-faithfulmelodies)